National Night Out - Parking Lot Party

-Our street party promises something for everyone including food and special prizes, as well as fire, police and EMS vehicle displays.
+Our Oct.
+3 NNO Parking Lot Party promises something for everyone, including food and special prizes, as well as fire, police and EMS vehicle displays.
 A DJ will also be on site, along with representatives from Target, the national sponsor of NNO.

 American Legion Wake Forest Post 187 will offer a variety of concessions, including hamburgers and hot dogs, in exchange for a donation to its troop support programs.